 Reinsurance is placed in accordance with the company's reinsurance policy.
 A reinsurance arrangement is in place in respect of the payment of benefits in relation to the Shell pension business and in which the reinsurance is provided by Shell-owned Solen Versicherungen AG.
-Considering the presence of Shell in Russia, the Company is currently monitoring the evolution of the situation in Ukraine.
-This reinsurance is supported by assets held in a collateral account - monitored monthly using an Asset Adequacy Test process - if the level of cover should fall below the required value then the reinsurer is contractually required to top cover up.
+Considering the presence of Shell in Russia prior to the invasion of Ukraine, and the energy crisis that ensued following the invasion, the Company continues to monitor the evolving situation closely.
+The reinsurance arrangement is supported by assets held in a collateral account which is monitored monthly using an Asset Adequacy Test (AAT) process - if the level of cover should fall below the required value then the reinsurer is contractually required to top cover up.
 Those assets do not belong to CEL.
-The monthly asset adequacy tests would quickly identify any deterioration.
+The monthly Asset Adequacy Tests would quickly identify any deterioration.
 In the event Solen's rating should fall or the AAT test is failed, there are arrangements in place to ensure the CEO and Board are notified immediately.